jpdevries/developer-style-guide/README.md

  - we are bypassing the HTML5 Form Validation API
  - we are unnecessarily querying the DOM for the input value

- Instead of listening to a click event on the submit button, listen to the submit event on the form:
+ Instead of listening to a click event on the submit button, listen to the submit event on the&nbsp;form:

  ```js
 document.getElementById("signup").addEventListener('submit', (event) => {